 Meet Pippi Longstocking

 The adventures of Sweden’s favorite storybook hero, Pippi Longstocking, come alive at the Museum.
-Enjoy tales from this beloved children’s series while traveling through the Museum galleries as a “thing-finder”, creating a Dala horse craft, and tasting Pippi’s favorite cookies – pepparkakor.
+Enjoy tales from this beloved children’s series while traveling through the Museum galleries as a “thing-finder”, playing Pippi's favorite games like Don't Touch the Floor, and creating a Pippi craft to take home.

 Lucia Festival of Lights